endorhq/node-demo/README.md

 A space-themed NodeJS demo application for managing rocket launch countdowns.
 Built with Fastify and Prisma, featuring a clean and simple interface for creating, viewing, and managing countdown timers for upcoming rocket launches.

+It uses [Endor](https://docs.endor.dev/cli/overview/) to run a Postgres database for development.
+You do not need to install any additional software, as Endor is like any other Node dependency.

 ## Features

 - ✅ Create and manage rocket launch countdowns